-These include grants from local authorities and other organisations.
+include from local These grants authorities and other organisations.
 Capital grants are utilised to reduce the capital costs of relevant fixed assets.
-Grants in respect of revenue expenditure are credited to the Statement of Comprehensive Income in the same period as the expenditure to which they relate, and the use of these grants are restricted to the purpose which the funder has specified.
+Grant in respect of revenue expenditure the credited to Statement Comprehensive Income in the same period as the expenditure to which they relate, and the use of these grants are restricted to the purpose which the funder has specified.